-This one takes a little more preparation, but it has the potential for the biggest payoff.
-Make note within your CRM of the topics your clients are interested in so you can start a conversation when an opportunity presents itself.
+This one takes a little more preparation, but it has the potential for the biggest payoff, as well.
+Make note within your CRM, or other client management system, of the topics that your clients are interested in, so that you can start a conversation when an opportunity presents itself.